webpro/baseplate/README.md

 ## Intro

-The baseplate project is a baseline/boilerplate setup to quickly get up and running.
-It _targets_ non-trivial modular SPA's, and includes basic configuration for development, build, and testing.
+The baseplate project is a baseline/boilerplate setup to quickly get this up and running: tooling configuration for development, build, and testing non-trivial SPAs.

 ## Overview

-The base stack is opinionated (yet it should be easy to swap/ignore/remove most elements):
+The tooling stack is pretty opinionated:

 Element | Solution
 --- | ---